ultrahorizon/UH-VPN-Docs/privacy.md

 ## [VPN Tunnel Monitoring](#table-of-contents)

 Ultra Horizon does not monitor or log any traffic being sent over the VPN tunnel.
 The only time Ultra Horizon has knowledge of information regarding a connection is to authenticate users logging into a server operated by an organisation.
-These authentications are logged and submitted to the UH Enterprise management interface.
+These authentications are logged and submitted to the UH VPN management interface.

 Once connected, the secure VPN tunnel is direct from the organisation's server to the user.
 We do not have any access to the connections, nor can offer any guarantee about what happens to data upon arriving at the organisation.
 Users should be familiar with an organisation and their operating procedures/privacy policy and associated terms of service where applicable.